AccumulateNetwork/accumulate-docs/developers/api/api-reference.md

 ### adi

-Get ADI (Accumulate Digital Identity) info
+Returns information about the specified ADI

 **Request Parameters**